teamcapybara/capybara/CONTRIBUTING.md

 our own sanity we are merciless in closing issues where we feel that you haven't shown that the issue really is within Capybara.

+Please try to answer the following questions in your issue:

+- What did you do?
+- What did you expect to happen?
+- What happened instead?

 If you have identified a bug you can file it at the [issue tracker][tracker].
 It would be very helpful if you could include a way to replicate the bug.
 Ideally a failing test would be perfect, but even a simple script demonstrating